 The divorce can be stressful for both husband and wife no matter whatsoever the circumstances or reasons are.
 But there are few legal and religious obligations that need to be carried out during and after the whole procedure.
-According to Dubai’s statistic Center, there were 6 divorces in 1000 couples in 2016, the rate which is considered very high as compared to other parts of the globe.
-Unfortunately, the divorce rate is increasing in UAE not only in locals but also expatriates.
-Due to lack of knowledge and much information on the topic couples feel helpless and left wondering for how to handle the assets and often fail to manage the splitting of joint assets.
-But in most cases, it is noticed that husband and wife end up on agreeing on mutual beneficial terms.
+According to Dubai’s Statistics Center, there were 6 divorces in 1000 couples in 2016, the rate which is considered very high as compared to other parts of the globe.
+Unfortunately, the divorce rate is increasing in UAE not only among locals but also in expatriates.
+Due to lack of knowledge and much information on the topic couples feel helpless and left wondering how to handle the assets and often fail to manage the splitting of joint assets.
+But in most cases, it is noticed that husband and wife end up agreeing on mutually beneficial terms.
 However, there are few couples who tend to take disastrous decisions and not so good distribution of assets ultimately leaving their heirs and children at loss.

 We advise couples to get legal assistance from our associate expert UAE divorce lawyers to face all the challenges and legal issues that will arise during and after the procedure of divorce.

 ● If the asset is registered under the name of wife and wife passes away after divorce the asset shall be distributed according to the laws of inheritance if there is no will.
-In case of will, the law will make sure to follow whatever is written in the will.
+In case of a will, the law will make sure to follow whatever is written in the will.

 ● If the wife remarries after divorce only children from 1st marriage are entitled to inheritance and assets acquired from 1st marriage.
 The children from 2nd marriage will not hold any right on such assets.

-● In UAE according to laws the custodianship normally goes to husband, but the case may differ with few exceptions in some circumstances.
+● In UAE according to laws the custodianship normally goes to the husband, but the case may differ with few exceptions in some circumstances.

 It is better to have a settlement plan by husband and wife for mutually held assets.
 The settlement will clear any kinds of doubts and will clearly define the ownership and in some cases the guardianship of children.
 However, it is important to finalize the settlement plan before the finalizing of divorce.

-Divorce Lawyers in United Arab Emirates
+Divorce Lawyers in the United Arab Emirates